Shakespeare authorship question: Open dissent and the first alternative candidate

 Delia Bacon was the first writer to formulate a comprehensive theory that Shakespeare was not the writer of the works attributed to him.

 Shakespeare's authorship was first openly questioned in the pages of Joseph C. Hart's The Romance of Yachting (1848).
 Hart argued that the plays contained evidence that many different authors had worked on them.
 Four years later Dr. Robert W. Jameson anonymously published "Who Wrote Shakespeare?" in the Chambers's Edinburgh Journal, expressing similar views.
 In 1856 Delia Bacon's unsigned article "William Shakspeare and His Plays; An Enquiry Concerning Them" appeared in Putnam's Magazine.

-As early as 1845, Ohio-born Delia Bacon had theorised that the plays attributed to Shakespeare were actually written by a group under the leadership of Sir Francis Bacon, with Walter Raleigh as the main writer.
+As early as 1845, Ohio-born Delia Bacon had theorised that the plays attributed to Shakespeare were actually written by a group under the leadership of Sir Francis Bacon (no relation), with Walter Raleigh as the main writer.
 Their purpose was to inculcate an advanced political and philosophical system for which they themselves could not publicly assume responsibility.
 She argued that Shakespeare's commercial success precluded his writing plays so concerned with philosophical and political issues, and that if he had, he would have overseen the publication of his plays in his retirement.

 Francis Bacon was the first single alternative author proposed in print, by William Henry Smith, in a pamphlet published in September 1856 (Was Lord Bacon the Author of Shakspeare's Plays?
 A Letter to Lord Ellesmere).
 The following year Delia Bacon published a book outlining her theory: The Philosophy of the Plays of Shakspere Unfolded.
 Ten years later, Nathaniel Holmes published the 600-page The Authorship of Shakespeare supporting Smith's theory, and the idea began to spread widely.
 By 1884 the question had produced more than 250 books, and Smith asserted that the war against the Shakespeare hegemony had almost been won by the Baconians after a 30-year battle.
 Two years later the Francis Bacon Society was founded in England to promote the theory.
 The society still survives and publishes a journal, Baconiana, to further its mission.

 These arguments against Shakespeare's authorship were answered by academics.
 In 1857 the English critic George Henry Townsend published William Shakespeare Not an Impostor, criticising what he called the slovenly scholarship, false premises, specious parallel passages, and erroneous conclusions of the earliest proponents of alternative authorship candidates.